Avram Iancu: Later years

 Iancu agreed to disarm as soon as the Austrians took over, and in 1850, he wrote a detailed report to the new Governor of Transylvania, General Ludwig von Wohlgemuth.
 In order to avoid suspicion of Romanian separatism, the document does not mention the contacts with the Wallachians.
 As the Austrians granted the abolition of serfdom, they also forbade all representative institutions in Transylvania.
 While Hungarian nationalism was slowly fitting in the pattern that would make the Ausgleich acceptable for both sides involved, the Romanian option caused increasing irritation.
 The revolutionary zeal it had found under Iancu, although profiting the monarchy, could also prove to be a weapon used for very different goals (the Austrians were especially fearful that the Orthodox faith of the Romanians would accommodate itself with Pan-Slavism, completing the gap between Serbia and the Russian Empire).

 It is very possible that Iancu was not able to properly observe the new status quo.
 While the decision for his initial arrest (in December 1849) was quickly overturned after local protests (and explained as an abuse), he was censored throughout his life, had his library confiscated, and was placed under surveillance.
 He was arrested a second time, in 1852, after it was presumed that his presence alone served to inflame local sentiments.
 Local traditions hold that the emperor Franz Joseph was visiting Transylvania and on 21 July 1852, he was in the Apuseni Mountains area, purportedly to attend The Maidens' Fair on Găina Mountain but also hoping that Iancu would agree to meet him.
 Allegedly, Iancu refused, uttering his famous line "It's all for naught, a madman and a liar can't by any means come to understand each other".
 Soon after his release, Iancu visited Vienna and attempted to petition the Emperor.
 He was prevented to do so by the police, a public humiliation which provoked a nervous breakdown that had an impact on the rest of his life.
 He was marginalized by the authorities who did not allow Romanians to have their own say in Transylvania about their autonomy.
 Being treated as peripheral by the people in power, he spent the rest of his life traveling the Apuseni Mountains, as a half-mad vagrant, living out of whatever alms that the impoverished moți population could spare for him, singing sad Romanian doina songs on his flute.

 Iancu died on 10 September 1872, at Baia de Criș.
 His body was buried, according to his wish, under Horea's tree in Țebea (by tradition, the place where the Revolt of Horea, Cloșca, and Crișan had started).
+The sobor of 36 priests at his funeral was led by the Orthodox archpriest Nicolae Mihaltanu of Baia Criș, together with Simion Balint, the Greek Catholic archpriest of Roșia Montană.

 Avram Iancu was officially declared a Hero of the Romanian Nation in November 2016 by the Parliament of Romania and President Klaus Iohannis.
 The international airport serving the city of Cluj-Napoca has been named in his honor.